cyrus19909/BEW/README.md

 ## Introduction
 This documentation provides framework guidelines and high-level overview to build upon the API subaccount feature, known as Bittrex Enterprise Wallets (BEW).
-The subaccount feature enables the partner to create an independent subaccount for their individual users.
-The partners can provide their users with the follwoing abilities
+The subaccount feature enables exchange partners to create an independent subaccount for their individual users.
+They can provide their users with the following abilities:
-  1. Create subaccount deposit addresses.
+  1. Create subaccount deposit addresses
   2. Manage Deposits
   3. Withdraw funds
   4. Place orders

-Subaccount feature allows partners to remove two complex components of their platform such as wallets infrastructure and accounts database.
-Partners will have to maintain a local database to map their customers details to the SubaccountID which will be unique to the users.
+Subaccount feature allows partners to remove two complex components of their platform such as wallets infrastructure.
+Partners will have to maintain a local database for user identity managemnt to map their customers details to the SubaccountID which will be unique to the users.

 ## Getting Started
-The partners need to commit to the following prerequisites to have access to subaccount feature
+The partners need to commit to the following prerequisites to have access to subaccount feature:

-* Contact your Bittrex representative, and they will assist you with enabling Bittrex Enterprise Wallets.
 * Enable 2FA on your account.
 API Keys cannot be generated unless 2FA is enabled.
-* API key must be created manually through the UI right now.
+* API key must be created manually through the UI.
 * Please reach out to your Bittrex representative or  corpcare@bittrex.com to get your API key whitelisted and enable subaccount feature.
 * All REST requests must be sent to https://api.bittrex.com/v3 using the application/json content type.
 Non-HTTPS requests will be redirected to HTTPS, possibly causing functional or performance issues with your application.

 ### Subaccount Limitations
-Some subaccount limitations include
+Some subaccount limitations include:

-* API Keys cannot be created for a subaccount for the users.
+* API Keys cannot be created for a subaccount.
-* 2FA must be enabled on the account
+* 2FA must be enabled on the account.
-* Whitelist must be enforced and implemented by the partner.
+* API whitelisting must be enforced and implemented by the partner.

 ## Authentication